CScones/steam-library-reviews/README.md

 ## Future improvements

-- Add typed interfaces on the server side too for easier maintenance.[cite:647][cite:656]
+- Add typed interfaces on the server side too for easier maintenance.
-- Optionally add a safer teardown path if the plugin ever needs to disconnect observers during unload, since MutationObservers are meant to be disconnected when no longer needed.[cite:627][cite:630]
+- Optionally add a safer teardown path if the plugin ever needs to disconnect observers during unload, since MutationObservers are meant to be disconnected when no longer needed.
 - Add a fallback strategy if Steam changes the metadata anchor row or class names.